OpenHFT/Chronicle-Network/README.md

     SocketAddressSupplier.uri(desc), false);
 ```

-given in this example we are not implementing fail-over support the simple SocketAddressSupplier.uri(desc), is used.
+in this example we are not implementing fail-over support, so the simple SocketAddressSupplier.uri(desc) is used.

 #### Client Message
 Creates the message the client sends to the server